tencentyun/intlcloud-documents/product/网络/私有网络2018-09-13/购买指南/计费概述_intl.md

 ## VPN Connection

 - VPN tunnels and peer gateways are **free of charge**.
 - VPN Gateway is pay-as-you-go.
-For details, see below.
+See below for details.

 ### Pay-as-you-go
-The pay-as-you-go billing includes traffic fees incurred by accessing the public network and gateway fees (by the hour).
+Pay-as-you-go consists of the public network access traffic charge and the hourly billed gateway charge.

-- For details of traffic fees, see the "Bill-by-traffic" section in [Public Network Fees](https://cloud.tencent.com/document/product/213/10578).
+- For detailed traffic fees, see "Bill-by-traffic" section in [Public Network Fees](https://cloud.tencent.com/document/product/213/10578).

 - See the table below for gateway fees in USD/hour: